 Some breast cancer cells have a higher than normal level of a protein called HER2 on their surface.
 This stimulates the breast cancer cells to grow.
 This type of breast cancer is often referred to as HER2 positive.

 There are various tests to measure HER2 levels which are done on breast tissue removed during a biopsy or surgery.
 If your cancer is found to be HER2 negative, then trastuzumab emtansine will not help you.

 Trastuzumab attaches to the HER2 proteins (also called receptors) and can stop them growing.
 It also helps the body’s immune system to destroy cancer cells.

 When the trastuzumab attaches to the proteins, it delivers emtansine directly into the breast cancer cells.
 The emtansine can destroy the cancer cells but leave normal cells relatively unharmed which means there are usually fewer side effects.

 Trastuzumab emtansine is given intravenously (into a vein).
-This will usually be as an infusion (drip) into the hand or arm, although other intravenous methods may be used depending on factors such as how easy it is for your chemotherapy team to find suitable veins, and your preferences.
+This will usually be as an infusion (drip) either in the back of the hand or lower arm, although other intravenous methods may be used depending on factors such as how easy it is for your chemotherapy team to find suitable veins, and your preferences.
 For more information, read about the different ways chemotherapy may be given.